 Education outside the classroom

-- Visit to Auckland Museum to take part in ANZAC activities.
+- Visit to Auckland Museum to learn about Pacific migration and cultures in New Zealand.

 - Surf Survival etc.